RUGSoftEng/Team-7/README.md

 Then to learn 2D specifics, I suggest taking a peep at [these vids](https://unity3d.com/learn/tutorials/topics/2d-game-creation).
 It should not take you that long, it's just a tool.
 Try to have some fun with it!

-Please tell me if any of these links die, I'll preform CPR.
+Please tell me if any of these links die, I'll perform CPR.

 @Lukeslux